muyangshi/GPD_ScaleMixture/notebook.md

   $$
   - In Notability note page 63
   - Same trick as before on definite integral bound with gaussian density inside
+  - Do not transform to definite integral between 0 and 1
+    - gives unstable integration

 ### Shifted (Type II) Pareto
 ---